cschlaffner/PROTzilla2/dev-guide.md

 ### Concept of a Workflow and Workflow Structure
-A workflow serves as a blueprint for a run, containing all the necessary statistical methods, visualizations, and their respective parameters to perform a protein analysis.
+A workflow serves as a blueprint for a run, containing all the necessary statistical methods, visualizations, and their respective parameters used to analyse protein data.
+This blueprints can be reused by scientists to get reproducible results.

 A workflow in protzilla is organized in four **sections** "importing", "data_preprocessing", "data_analysis" and "data_integration".
-Each section is divided into **steps**, which are an agrupation of similar **methods** that can be added to the workflow.
+Each section is divided into **steps**, which are groups of similar **methods** that can be added to the workflow.
 Also, methods can have **parameters**.
 All implemented methods are listed in `protzilla/constants/workflow_meta.json` following the tree structure `section > step > method > parameter`.

 > [!NOTE]